eclipse/mraa/docs/joule.md

-Intel Joule {#grossetete}
+Intel Joule
 ===========

-The Joule Board with the daughterboard (Tuchuck) board is supported by Mraa
+The Intel Joule expansion board (Tuchuck) is supported by Mraa

 Revision Support
 ----------------